 This is what he had to say on world’s biggest cyber terrorism – ransomware,

-Some incredible yet simple things you can do to get rid of cyber terrorism
+Some incredible yet simple things you can do to prevent cyber terrorism

 Strong password protection